My Favorite Chili Recipe(s)

 This variation alternates a strong offensive formation with a strong defensive formation while eliminating the temporary gap of the W-M transition.
 The distances the players must cover, especially the wings, wing backs, striker and center mid, are significantly reduced.
+The central forward diamond can be moved back slightly for offensive timing and improved midfield coverage, rotating as needed.
 The team must move as a unit to maintain full field coverage.
 Variations will occur according to opponent positioning and the location of the ball.

 Increased scoring options and midfield coverage